-Please read my responses to the Mothers Out Front survey for my positions on sustainability.
+For more information on my position, please read my responses to the Mothers Out Front survey from 2018 for my positions on sustainability.

 I support local limits on contributions to local campaigns, both for local offices and ballot questions.
 Candidates should have to show broad-based support, which can be done by receiving many, small-dollar contributions.
 I do not want any person to decide not to run because it appears too daunting to raise money.

 Unfortunately, the Council didn’t support my bylaw proposal, which was co-sponsored with Councilor Ross and therefore, I was not able to enact local limits on Campaign Finance.